BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 ![Alt text](./ressources/pot_cut.png "a title")

-Do that for all three potentiometer, be carefull not to cut yourself.
+Do that for all three potentiometer, be careful not to cut yourself.

 ![Alt text](./ressources/pot_cutted.png "a title")